Neighbors and Fencing

 Dear Melissa,

-If neither of these options work for you, I recommend that you or your neighbor get an estimate.
+If neither of these options works for you, I recommend that you or your neighbor get an estimate.
 Then draft an agreement between the two of you.
 Have the buyer acknowledge the estimate, so they know what the fence will look like.
 Your half of the bid and a small cushion in the event of overruns can be held in escrow, and escrow can disburse the funds to the people who construct the fence upon completion.
 Any “cushion” can then be returned to you.
 Have your Realtor check with the escrow company, as they can’t hold the money indefinitely.

-Another option is to credit the new buyer the amount of the fence.
+Another option is to credit the new buyer with the amount of the fence.
 However, in this scenario, you won’t know for certain that the buyer will honor the agreement with your neighbor.

 Best of luck to you on your sale!